alextanhongpin/evolutionary-architecture/notification/design.md

 | 2 | bob | john | question: `{"id": 1, "body": "how to design a notification system?", "user": "john"}` | answer:`{"id": 2, "body": "you can also take a look at this", "question_id": 1, "user": "bob"}` | question_answered | Bob answered the question "how to design a notification system?" | `null` | now |
 | 3 | bob | alice | question: `{"id": 1, "body": "how to design a notification system?", "user": "john"}` | answer:`{"id": 2, "body": "you can also take a look at this", "question_id": 1, "user": "bob"}` | question_answered | Bob answered the question "how to design a notification system?" | `null` | now |
 | 4 | bob | alice | answer: `{"id": 2, "body": "you can also take a look at this", "question_id": 1, "user": "bob"}` | answer_like:`{"id": 1, "answer_id": 1, "user": "bob"}` | answer_liked | Bob liked the answer "read this!" | `null` | now |

+We can apply conditional unique constraints to perform aggregation:

+1. With Postgres, we can add unique constraints with a where condition `CREATE UNIQUE INDEX stop_myc ON stop (col_a) WHERE (col_b is NOT null);`
+2. The notification table can be modified to include two additional column, `group` and `history`.
+If the `group` column is true, then we can apply the unique constraints on receiver, action id/type and event id/type.
+The history column than keeps track of the grouped sender as well as the sender action/event payload.
+3. In postgres, we can slice an array column, so that the size will never grow beyond a certain limit.

+## Preventing unbounded growth

+- keep only notifications for n days
+- keep only the last 1000 notifications